divyansh42/aws-cli/README.md

 ## Workspace

-- **source**: To mount file which is to be uploaded to the aws resources, this should be mounted using `ConfigMap`.
+- **source**: To mount file which is to be uploaded to the aws resources, this should be mounted using any volume supported in workspace.

 ## Secret